gislaveds-kommun/mediabevararen/README.md

 The setting **basemetadata_file** is the metadata to be used for the current web extraction.

-The setting **Click-Banner Xpath** defines the XPath of the cookie banner to be clicked during the Website click on banner extraction process."
+The setting **Click-Banner Xpath** defines the XPath of the cookie banner to be clicked during the Website click on banner extraction process.

 ### Constants in constants.py
 These are settings that are used in the program but they can not be changed when the program is running.